Midwife in the Tire Swing

 “It will mean going to school, studying with one of our midwives from the Outer Brooklyn Gathering.
 The tuition is free but you will have to do this on your own time.
 I am running a business here.”

 Sarah noted the change in tone.
 Billie had first sounded her out, inspected her psyche, testing for a proper malleability, then lured her into her Gathering circle.
-And now the whole thing was Sarah’s idea in the first place and would bring hardship upon Quilter’s Paradise.
+And now the whole thing was Sarah’s idea in the first place and would bring hardship upon Quilts by the Mile.
 Subtext: if Sarah wanted to stay in Billie’s good graces, she’d damned well better get her ass to this midwife training.

 “This Gathering you spoke of.
 Where is Outer Brooklyn?”
 Sarah was already arranging a timetable to fit the commute into her class schedule; her job was a good job, whether Billie was crazy or not.
 The student quilters loved her.